tbng/codemcp/README.md

 - An "init" command that will feed the project prompt (per project config)
 - Add a system prompt command that will load instructions at the start of convo

+- Deal with output length limit from Claude Desktop (cannot do an edit longer than the limit)
+- More faithfully copy claude code's line numbering algorithm